NonlinearMusings/WayCoolSql/tvf_CountSetBits.md

             ) as [bit];
 ```

 The ineffeciency of this algorithim is that all 64 bits are inspected as opposed to Brian Kernighan's wickedly effecient C language algorithm.
-Buy hey!
+But hey!
 This is still bit-level, set-based processing using T-SQL!

 Way Cool, huh?